Quality and Cost: Why is This So Challenging?

 • Review your processes to investigate costs parameters and avoid analysis paralysis, i.e. trying to solve for total costs when consideration assumptions can be applied.

-• Understand the costs perceptions from those directly involved, e.g. costs to the organization, cost of time and money to the individual provider and misunderstanding of costs and charges.
+• Understand the costs perception from those directly involved, e.g., costs to the organization, cost of time and money to the individual provider, and misunderstanding of costs and charges.

 • Provide access to cost data in a clear format to ensure physicians comprehend interdependencies between quality and costs.